 In 1799, Prata in Maremma - as with other parts of Tuscany - was under French control.
-The initiation of a French republic government in Tuscany which was, at first greeted with joy and great celebration at Prata, quickly turned sour.
+The initiation of a French republic government in Tuscany was at first greeted with joy and great celebration.
+But in Prata it quickly turned sour.

 After only a short period of occupation the citizens of Prata were subject to various new taxes and, adding insult to injury, the stripping of their valuable objects from their museums.
 They joined the rebellion that started in Arezzo on 16 May 1799 and which spread like oil across water.